sklasfeld/GreenscreenProject/README.md

    * output files from UMAP (v1.1.1)
     * Note that the repo for this tool was originally located at the following (link)[https://bitbucket.org/hoffmanlab/proj/bismap]
     * However, the repo was moved to this (link)[https://github.com/hoffmangroup/umap]
-  * Twenty input-seq samples from *Arabidopsis thaliana* were cleaned and mapped (MAPQ>=30).
+  * Twenty input-seq samples from *Arabidopsis thaliana* were cleaned and mapped (MAPQ>3=0).
 See Table S2 in the Greenscreen Paper.
 * data/arabidopsis_greenscreen_20inputs.bed
  * Green screen regions were generated using the green screen pipeline.
-   1. MACS2 v2.2.7.1 (—keepdup “auto” —no model –extsize [read length] —broad --nolambda  -g 101274395) was run on each of the twenty inputs (Table S2 in the paper).
+   1. MACS2 v2.2.7.1 (—keepdup “auto” —nomodel –extsize [read length] —broad --nolambda  -g 101274395) was run on each of the twenty inputs (Table S2 in the paper).
     2. Peaks with average q-values (column 9 in the broadPeak output file) above 10-10 were filtered out.
     3. Peaks called from the individual inputs were concatenated
     4. All peaks within a 5kb distance were merged.